 A value of 1 in the Requested Time To Termination Present subfield indicates that a Requested Time To Termination subfield is present in the Enhanced Broadcast Services Request Tuple field; otherwise the Requested Time To Termination subfield is not present.

+(#2178) A value of 1 in the Authentication Info Present subfield indicates that an Authentication Info subfield is present in the Enhanced Broadcast Services Request Tuple field; otherwise, the Authentication Info subfield is not present.

 Editor: Please modify Figure 9-839ac as follows and insert the following content: